 Each decade that the war between Sparta and Athens remained cold rather than hot was a decade for rich Spartiates to marry the daughters of other rich Spartiates, and for poor Spartiates to find that they could no longer afford the Spartan lifestyle and so drop out of the citizen body — and of the main line of battle.
 By 350 Sparta could — this is a guess — put only one-fifth as many professional hoplite soldiers into the line of battle as it could have two centuries before.
 A policy of postponing the showdown — even if one of “apparently limitless forbearance” — was a policy of greatly increasing the relative strength of the Athenian side.

 — “History as Tragedy: The Peloponnesian War“, Brad DeLong, Professor of Economic at Berkeley

 The US government borrows vast sums each year from foreign governments to sustain our trillion-dollar military apparatus.
 A great nation’s wealth, thoughtlessly thrown away without considering alternative strategies, which might achieve security at a cost we can afford.

 The next chapter considers what we can do, on the basis of this reasoning.

 The opening of this chapter was inspired by John A. Nagl, whose innovative book How to Eat Soup With a Knife re-introduced T. E. Lawrence into modern discussions of counterinsurgency warfare.
 This is a must-read for anyone interested in the dynamics of the Iraq War.

-(9) For more information on the FM site
+(9) For more information

 To read other articles about these things, see the FM reference page on the right side menu bar.
 Of esp interest these days: